arafatkatze/DataViz/notes.md

 Or we can use reflection, reflector, wrap a data structure, and then we inject the code that is related to graph generation.
 Then the data is collected.
 And we are good to go.

+so we need a new interface, it collect information, print the result.
+It should produce hooked version data.
+Then the data can be used the same way. but the data is collected. and a structure that implements it.